Van’t Hoff Equation-Temperature Effect on Equilibrium

 - ΔH has taken independent of temperature for a small range of temperature change.

 Van’t Hoff equation, ln kp = -ΔH/RT + c give a quantitative expression of the Le-Chatelier principle with temperature and equilibrium constant.

-- Endothermic reaction, ΔH〉0, an increase in temperature increases the value of lnKp of the chemical reactions.
+- Endothermic reaction, ΔH > 0, an increase of temperature increases the value of kp of the reaction.

-- An exothermic reaction, ΔHㄑ 0, with rising in temperature, lnKp decreased.
+- But for an exothermic reaction, ΔH < 0, with rising the temperature, kp decreased.

 This change of kp provides the calculation of the quantitative change of equilibrium yield of products.
-The above statement is in accordance with the Le – Chatelier Principle, whenever stress placed on any system in a state of the equilibrium point, the system always reacts in a direction to reduce the applied stress.
+The above statement is in accordance with the Le – Chatelier Principle which states that whenever stress placed on any system in a state of the equilibrium point, the system always reacts in a direction to balancing the applied stress.

-- The temperature increased in a chemical solution, the system at equilibrium point will try to move in a direction in which heat absorbed by reacting or product element.
+- The temperature increased the system at equilibrium point will try to move in a direction in which heat absorbed by reacting or product element.
 Therefore the endothermic reaction favors.

-- When the temperature decreased in a chemical solution, the system at equilibrium point will try to move in a direction in which heat emitted, which is exothermic reaction favors.
+- When the temperature decreased the system at equilibrium point will try to move in a direction in which heat emitted Therefore, the exothermic reaction favors.